CompositeLight/currentRMS-helper/README.md

 ## Features

+- IMPROVED: 1.18: The "freescan" set by barcode now get picked up before it's sent to the CRMS servers.
+This means you no longer hear an error sound.

+- IMPROVED: 1.18: Better handling of sounds in the Global Check In view.

+- IMPROVED: 1.18: Fewer background errors due to the code checking which view type it's in.

 - IMPROVED: 1.17: The container weights section can now be expanded/collapse.
 Thanks to Jed & the Stage Engage team!